How to Discipline a Child with Oppositional Defiant Disorder (ODD)

 Be Creative and Be Consistent

 The more creatively you tailor your program of rewards and punishments to your child’s specific abilities and needs, the better.
 Her needs change as she grows.
 Creativity is important, but consistency is vital to success.
-Consistency in the way you treat your child — setting rules, conveying expectations — is the key to cleaning up your child’s ADD/ODD act.
+Consistency in the way you treat your child — setting rules, conveying expectations — is the key to parenting a child with ODD.